KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 [Layer Unknown Physical Device Extensions](#layer-unknown-physical-device- extensions) and the associated `vk_layerGetPhysicalDeviceProcAddr` function.
-Finally, it changed the manifest file defition to 1.1.0.
+Finally, it changed the manifest file definition to 1.1.0.

 ##### Layer Library API Version 1